 It gave me the chance to study towards a Level 5 National Certificate in Electrical Engineering while also getting hands on technical experience and the chance of an Apprenticeship at the end.
 The £200-a-month I received in sponsorship from ScottishPower and the fact it was only three days a week at college meant I could keep on my job at Homebase while I was studying.

 I’m really happy to have obtained the Apprenticeship and start my career as an electrical fitter.

-Kevin McKenzie – Engineering Foundation Student at Glasgow Clyde College
+Kevin McKenzie – Engineering Student at Glasgow Clyde College

 I’d been interested in the electrical field for a while, even when I was at high school, so decided early on I didn't want to go to university.
 The next step for me was to achieve an Apprenticeship.

-I would definitely recommend the Engineering Foundation Programme route to other engineering hopefuls as a stepping stone towards a career for life.
+I would definitely recommend the Engineering Pre-Apprenticeship Programme route to other engineering hopefuls as a stepping stone towards a career for life.

-Ryan Salmon – Engineering Foundation Student at West Cheshire College
+Ryan Salmon – Engineering Student at West Cheshire College

 I spent an academic year at college and achieved an EAL Level 2 Diploma in Engineering and Technology.
 All the hard work paid off, as towards the end of the course I was offered a place on the Apprentice Programme.

 I am going to be working as a cable jointer, and will start my training for this in March, which I am really looking forward to.

 Alternatively, if you know anyone who might be interested, please encourage them to find out more through this link.